-Having high balances on your credit cards makes you look like you are living off your credit and can’t afford to live of your income.
-This puts you in a high risk category.
+Having high balances on your credit cards makes you look like you are living off your credit and can’t afford to live off your income.
+This puts you in a high-risk category.
 Paying your balances down to a 20% utilization rate (balance = 20% of the credit limit) will show lenders that you are fiscally responsible and can live within your means.
 As your credit card balances decrease, your credit score will rise.

 3. Don’t Close Old Accounts.

 This is simple, 15% of your credit score is the average age of your open accounts.
-Closing old accounts shortens your length of history and decreases your credit scores.
-So keep your old credit cards active and open, use them every 3 months to buy a pack of gum and pay the balances off at the end of the month.
+Closing old accounts shorten your length of history and decrease your credit scores.
+So keep your old credit cards active and open, use them every 3 months to buy a pack of gum, and pay the balances off at the end of the month.
 You don’t want the credit card company closing your account due to inactivity.

 4. Stop Checking Your Credit

 Every time you apply for an extension of credit, an inquiry appears on your credit report and lowers your credit score.
 This is done to stop you from acquiring too much credit too fast.
 This brings us to our next point.